 The bridging financier agreed to transfer the facility to the Limited Company on incorporation and the couple retained the cash.
 However, they did not keep the cash for long!
 Bridging finance is expensive, so they decided to loan the funds they had borrowed from the bridging financier to their Limited Company in the form of a Directors Loan, which the company then used to repay the bridging finance it had just taken over.

 The new Limited Company owed £1.7 million to its Directors.

 The company will repay the Directors Loans out of net sale proceeds of the company properties and/or from retained profits, without any personal tax consequences for the Directors.

 If the couple had sold the properties whilst they were in their personal names they would have had to pay Capital Gains Tax on nearly £3.8 million of capital gains.
-However, if there company now sell the properties, corporation tax will be the only tax due. best of all, the corporation tax will only apply to appreciation in the values of the properties since the incorporation.
+However, if their company now sell the properties, corporation tax will be the only tax due.
+Best of all, the corporation tax will only apply to appreciation in the values of the properties since the incorporation.
 The capital gains made before the incorporation now sit in the company shares, not the properties, so for obvious reasons our clients never plan to transfer those shares.
 CGT ceases to apply after death, i.e. the point at which their children will inherit their shares.

 We were happy, our clients were VERY happy.